theo-armour/agenda/1-notes.md

 <a href="https://theo-armour.github.io/agenda/code/2025-01-11/#README.md">https://theo-armour.github.io/agenda/code/2025-01-</a>

 * +++
+* I'm here to move fast and break things.
+The last time that happened it was my femur
 * Blow the conch shell Hawaii Bob&nbsp;
 *
 * Cats and dogs playing a March madness basketball game&nbsp;
 * Boys club question in the style of Ogden Nash understandable by a 10-year-old
 * To eire is human